DocsWebApps/application-support-dashboard/README.md

 Do you work in Application support?
 If so then you know it can be a challenge keeping track of faults, problems and risks in your day to day work.
-The Application Support Dashboard is a tool for doing just that, it keeps track of incidents, problems and risks and also gives visibility of the status of your application to your managers and the user community via a visual dashboard containing key information.
+The Application Support Dashboard is a tool for doing just that, it keeps track of incidents, problems and risks and also gives visibility of the status of your application to your managers and the user community via a visual web based dashboard containing key information.

 Semantic versioning is applied to this project.